 Website: Earth Day Market

 Tsukiji Fish Market is one of the most popular seafood markets in all of Japan.
 You can spend a whole day just exploring the market and snacking on yummy street food that is fried and served on the corner of the street.
-Enjoy classic Japanese delicacies here, such as sushi, Sake, fresh tuna, bonito and a range of egg dishes such as omelets.
+Enjoy classic Japanese delicacies here, such as sushi, Sake, fresh tuna, bonito and a range of egg dishes such as omelettes.
 You can also watch how seafood is caught and prepared, and sometimes filleted.
 There’s also traditional Japanese tea and matcha tea served here, if you would like to sample some.

 3. United Nations University Farmers Markets